 A life skill backed up by neuroscience

-Mindfulness is our human capacity to pay attention to the present moment with curiosity and care
+Mindfulness is our human capacity to pay attention to the present moment without getting caught up in wishing it to be different

 In other words, it is about being intentionally present and awake to the happenings around us, as well as our own inner landscape - while not automatically judging and reacting in unhelpful ways.